django-cms/django-cms/docs/contribution.rst

 *************

-Here's what the contribution process looks like, in a bullet-points fashion, and only for the stuff we host on github:
+Here's what the contribution process looks like, in a bullet-points fashion, and only for the stuff we host on GitHub:

-#. django-cms is hosted on `Github`_, at https://github.com/divio/django-cms
+#. django CMS is hosted on `GitHub`_, at https://github.com/divio/django-cms
 #.
 The best method to contribute back is to create an account there, then fork
    the project.
 You can use this fork as if it was your own project, and should push your changes to it.
 #.
 When you feel your code is good enough for inclusion, "send us a `pull
-   request`_", by using the nice Github web interface.
+   request`_", by using the nice GitHub web interface.